On the covering number of symmetric groups of even degree: Subgroups of symmetric groups

+For the purposes of this paper, with the exception of singling out the alternating group $A_n$, there is no need to distinguish between subgroups that fall under (iii) -- (vi) of Theorem \ref{thm:onan}.
+Identifying $S_n$ with its natural action on $\{1, \dots, n\}$, we will instead divide the maximal subgroups of $S_n$ into the following four classes:

-\begin{itemize} \item[(1)] The \textit{alternating group} $A_n$; \item[(2)] \textit{Intransitive groups}, i.e., those groups isomorphic to $S_k \times S_\ell$, $k + \ell = n$, which stabilize a breakdown of the underlying set of size $n$ into one set of size $k$ and one set of size $\ell$; \item[(3)] \textit{Imprimitive groups}, i.e., those groups isomorphic to $S_k \Wr S_\ell$, where $k\ell = n$, which stabilize an imprimitive breakdown of the underlying set of size $n$ into $\ell$ blocks of size $k$; \item[(4)] \textit{Primitive groups}, i.e., those groups that act primitively on a set of size $n$ and are not the alternating group $A_n$. \end{itemize}
+\begin{itemize} \item[(1)] The \textit{alternating group} $A_n$. \item[(2)] \textit{Intransitive groups}, i.e., those groups isomorphic to $S_k \times S_\ell$, $k + \ell = n$, which stabilize a decomposition of the set $\{1,\dots, n\}$ into one set of size $k$ and one set of size $\ell$. \item[(3)] \textit{Imprimitive groups}, i.e., those groups isomorphic to $S_k \Wr S_\ell$, where $k\ell = n$, which stabilize a decomposition of the set $\{1,\dots, n\}$ into $\ell$ sets of size $k$.
+Note that, unlike the intransitive groups, imprimitive groups are transitive on the set $\{1,...,n\}$. \item[(4)] \textit{Primitive groups}, i.e., those groups that act primitively on $\{1, \dots, n\}$ and are not the alternating group $A_n$.
+These are the groups that are not $A_n$ and fall under (iii)--(vi) of Theorem \ref{thm:onan}. \end{itemize}